michaelfromyeg/vscode-puzzles/docs/index.md

 ### 1.0.0

-The initial release of Daily Problem is described above.
+The initial release of vscode-puzzle is described above.